 According to Florida Statute 197.562, the grantee of any tax deed shall be entitled to the immediate possession of the lands described in the deed upon payment of successful bid amount.

-When considering tax deed properties, please be advised that ALL PROPERTIES ARE SOLD BUYER BEWARE.
+When considering tax deed properties, please be advised that ALL PROPERTIES ARE SOLD AS CAVEAT EMPTOR, LET THE BUYER BEWARE.

 What if I need additional information regarding a tax deed sale?

 The Property Appraiser's office can provide you with information on any structural improvements on the property.
 Additional information is provided in the tax deed file, which can be viewed via the clerk's website by clicking here.
 The laws governing tax deed sales can be found in Chapter 197 of the Florida Statutes.
 The rules of the Florida Department of Revenue regarding tax deed sales can be found in their administrative code beginning at 12D-13.030.

 What happens if the property is Homestead property?